-In the "Position(s) Contested" field, please write either Students' Union Councillor or GFC Councillor or Students' Union Councillor and General Faculties Council, you can fill out the same nomination package, as long as you clearly state so in the "Position(s) Contested" field.
+In the "Position(s) Contested" field, please write either Students' Union Councillor or GFC Councillor or Students' Union Councillor and GFC Councillor.
+If you are running for a position on both Students' Council and General Faculties Council, you can fill out the same nomination package, as long as you clearly state so in the "Position(s) Contested" field.